nathanwoulfe/Plumber-2/EULA.md

 ### Law and jurisdiction

 The Licence and its component parts are covered by Australian law.
 The Client and the Vendor agree to the exclusive jurisdiction of the Australian courts.
-Not that it's every going to come to that, is it?
+Not that it's ever going to come to that, is it?

-Last updated 22 June 2020
+Last updated 31 December 2020